LLNL/axom/src/axom/mir/docs/sphinx/mir_algorithms.rst

    :end-before: _equiz_mir_end
    :language: C++

-The MIR output will contain a new field called "originalElements" that indicates which original zone number gave rise to the reconstructed zone.
+The MIR output will contain a new field called _"originalElements"_ that indicates which original zone number gave rise to the reconstructed zone.
 This field makes it possible to map back to the original mesh.
 The name of the field can be changed using options.

 #####################
-Example Applications
+Example Application
 #####################

 The mir_concentric_circles application generates a uniform mesh populated with circular